With the fitness app market getting more competitive, attracting new users and keeping them engaged has become quite challenging.

 3. Strava

-Strava Running and Cycling app has some incredible gamified features.
-The app records users’ running speed, time-and-course taken, distance traveled, etc.
+Strava Running and Cycling app has incredible gamified features.
+The app records users’ running speed, time and course taken, distance traveled, etc.

 What’s more?

 It throws in some exciting challenges, achievements, and leaderboards.
-The app supports a variety of running trackers apart from Android Wear and Apple Watch.
+The app supports various running trackers apart from Android Wear and Apple Watch.

-For users looking out for more features, they can opt for a premium subscription.
+Users looking for more features can opt for a premium subscription.
 The version offers filtered leaderboards, detailed analytics, exercise goals, and more.

 strava app